Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Empirical Evaluation

 \subsubsection{Style Assessment via Writer Identification}

 For assessing the stylistic accuracy, we rely on a learning-free \acf{wi} method.
 The efficacy is then determined in a zero-shot setting, \ie, evaluating the test dataset in a leave-one-sample-out cross-validation where each sample is picked as query and the remaining samples are ranked according to their similarity to the query.
 From the ranks, Mean Average Precision (mAP) and top-1 accuracy are computed.
-As \ac{wi} method, we follow the approach by Nikolaidou et al.~\citeyearpar{nikolaidou2023wordstylist} and rely on a traditional writer retrieval pipeline that involves local feature extraction followed by the computation of a global feature representation~\citep{Christlein15ICDAR,Christlein17PR,Christlein18DAS}.
-RootSIFT descriptors~\citep{Arandjelovic12} are extracted at SIFT keypoints~\citep{Lowe04} and subsequently jointly whitened and dimensionality-reduced through PCA~\citep{Christlein17PR}.
-The computation of the global feature representation is achieved using multi-VLAD, where multiple VLAD encodings are once more PCA whitened~\citep{Christlein15ICDAR}.
+Higher mAP and top-1 values indicate that generated handwriting is more distinguishable as belonging to a specific writer, meaning better style preservation.
+A well-performing system should achieve high retrieval scores when querying generated samples against real samples of the same writer.
+As \ac{wi} method, we follow the approach by Nikolaidou et al.~\citeyearpar{nikolaidou2023wordstylist} and rely on the same writer retrieval pipeline as outlined in \cref{sec:rerank}.